Drummond (provincial electoral district)

-Drummond (/fr-CA/) is a former provincial electoral district (riding) in the Centre-du-Québec region of Quebec, Canada, which elected members to the National Assembly of Quebec.
-As of its final election, it consisted of most of the city of Drummondville and all of Saint-Edmond-de-Grantham, Saint-Eugène, Saint-Germain-de-Grantham and Saint-Majorique-de-Grantham.
+Drummond (/fr-CA/) is a former provincial electoral district in the Centre-du-Québec region of Quebec, Canada, which elected members to the National Assembly of Quebec.
+As of its final election, it consisted of most of the city of Drummondville and all of Saint-Edmond-de-Grantham, Saint-Eugène, Saint-Germain-de-Grantham, and Saint-Majorique-de-Grantham.

 It was created for the 1890 election from parts of the former Drummond-Arthabaska electoral district.
 Its final election was in 2008.
 It disappeared in the 2012 election and its successor electoral districts were Drummond–Bois-Francs and Johnson.

-The riding as well as the city of Drummondville were named in honor of former War of 1812 general Gordon Drummond.
+The riding as well as the city of Drummondville were named in honour of former War of 1812 general Gordon Drummond.